Configure a Subscription Account in Azure

 9. In the Manage section of the application blade, click Certificates & secrets.

-10. Under Client secrets, click + New client secret.
+10. Under Certificates & secrets, click + New client secret.

-11. Type a name for the client secret, select when you want it to expire, and click Add.
+11. Type a name for the client secret, select a timeframe when you want it to expire, and click Add.

 12. Copy the client secret and save it immediately since you will not be able to view it again.